leileibama/leoDDcalculator/README.md

 Lei, L., & Jockers, M. L. (2018).
 Normalized Dependency Distance: Proposing a New Measure.
 Journal of Quantitative Linguistics, 1–18. https://doi.org/10.1080/09296174.2018.1504615

+### Note
+Note that any syntactic parser or dependency parser, including the one leoDDcalculator uses, is not 100% accurate.

+You may need to manually check the parsing results before you use it in your research.
+Refer to Section 2.2 of Lei and Wen (2019) for a solution.

 ##
 ## Developer